oracle/odpi/doc/src/functions/dpiSodaColl.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **coll** [IN] -- a reference to the collection in which all of the documents are to be removed.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.